alexreyes/Android-Messages-Desktop-UNOFFICIAL/README.md

 Download
 ---------
-Head over to our website https://github.com/reyesalex/Android-Messages-Desktop-UNOFFICIAL/releases to download the latest release for your OS.
+Head over to the [releases page] (https://github.com/reyesalex/Android-Messages-Desktop-UNOFFICIAL/releases) to download the latest release for your OS.

 OS Support
 ------------